overlay-market/markets/specs/notes.md

 ### OVL Token (ERC20)

 1. Allows holders to participate in long/short trading of data streams

 2. Gives holders governance stake in proposed data feeds and tuning of their risk parameters

-3. Gives holders governance control over treasury: revenue from fees assessed on each trade.
+3. Gives holders governance control over treasury: revenue from fees on each trade.

 ### OVL Position (ERC1155)